-- 6.1.
+6.1.
 Health Insurance.
-The District provides offers Mmedical, dental and vision insurance to eligible employees through the Public Employees Benefit Board (PEBB).
-For employees other than the Superintendent, the District pays 100% of the premium for District-approved medical only insurance for full-time employees and a percentage of the premium for part-time employees based on the number of hours worked in a 40-hour week (e.g., the District would pay 50% of the premium for employees working 20 hours a week). - 6.2.
+The District pays 100% of the premium for medical insurance for full-time employees up to a maximum of \$1,000 per month and for part-time employees who are normally scheduled to work a 20-hour week.

+6.2.
 Leave Program.
 It is the policy of the District that leave benefits be made available to eligible employees without jeopardizing the status of the employee or the normal workflow of the District.
 Unless otherwise specified, benefits continue to accrue during any paid leave, and do not accrue while on unpaid leave status.